 Oxytocin also lowers stress levels and balances your neurochemicals, causing anxiety and stress to melt away.

-Couples grow old more gracefully than singles, or so says one University of Missouri study.
-The research, done by the Department of Human Development and Family Studies, found that, regardless of age, those in happy marriages rated their health as higher than their unmarried counterparts.
+Couples grow old more gracefully than singles, says one University of Missouri study.
+The research done by the Department of Human Development and Family Studies found that, regardless of age, those in happy marriages rated their health as higher than their unmarried counterparts.

 Another benefit to being happily married?
-Not only are you statistically more likely to live longer than unhappy singles, but being single, as revealed in this study, was the biggest predictor of premature mortality.
+Not only are you statistically more likely to live longer than unhappy singles, but being single, as revealed in this study, was the most significant predictor of premature mortality.

-Married couple’s long lifespans are thought to be influenced by the emotional, social, and financial support received from being part of a ‘couple’.
+A married couple’s long lifespans are thought to be influenced by the emotional, social, and financial support received from being part of a ‘couple.’
 For example, married spouses are also more likely to have access to medical care.

-One Harvard study revealed that married men live longer than men who are divorced or who have never been married.
+A Harvard study revealed that married men live longer than men who are divorced or have never been married.
 This is thought to be because married men tone down their lifestyle (such as drinking, fighting, and taking unnecessary risks) once they are in a committed relationship.

-Sometimes referred to as the ‘love drug’, Oxytocin is a hormone that is responsible for bonding that is released when you are touching your partner that naturally enhances love, self-esteem, feelings of trust, and optimism.
+Sometimes referred to as the ‘love drug,’ Oxytocin is a hormone responsible for bonding that is released when you are touching your partner.
+It naturally enhances love, self-esteem, feelings of trust, and optimism.

 The importance of love in marriage is endless.
-It brings with it health benefits, a closer bond, an improved sex life, and reduces that daily stress and anxieties of life.
+It brings health benefits, a closer bond, an improved sex life, and reduces life’s daily stress and anxieties.
 Without love, you and your partner could not be able to enjoy a happy, healthy relationship.